indrajeetmallick/Indrajeet_Protofolio/README.md

 ## M.A.
 (International Tourism Management)
-- Fachhochschule Westküste, Heide.
-Germany.
+- Fachhochschule Westküste, Heide, Germany.
 (September 2012 - March 2015)

 Thesis Title: "Exploring Storytelling as a Marketing Tool in Tourism: The Importance of Tourist